Sagamihara Kanagawa, Japan Travel Guide

 Sagamihara underwent significant development in the twentieth century, resulting in a largely modern urban landscape.

-While archaeological sites point to early settlement, Sagamihara has fewer ancient historical attractions compared to other Japanese cities.
+While archaeological sites point to early settlement, Sagamihara has fewer ancient historical attractions when compared to other Japanese cities.

 Its historical context is complemented by its natural setting, with peaks and rivers shaping its identity.